Barry C. Barnett

 - Stock purchase and shareholder agreements: cinema chain, medical device maker, dental services.

-Cases have ranged from two-party lawsuits to multi-party slugfests and class actions involving millions.
+Cases have ranged from two-party lawsuits to class actions involving millions.

 Clients -- and the Other Side